AnshumanSanghvi/StateMachineDemo/ReadMe.md

 A **simple** State has no internal Vertices or Transitions. <br>
 A **composite** State contains at least one Region. <br>
-A **sub-machine** State refers to an entire StateMachine, which is, conceptually, deemed to be “nested” within the State.
+A **submachine** State refers to an entire StateMachine, which is, conceptually, deemed to be “nested” within the State.

 ---